twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 The line:

 - grows with your revenue track record,
-- repays automatically from your fees,
+- repays automatically from your earnings,
 - can be combined with vesting token collateral for larger tickets.

 ---